Welcome to September! August was

 number of reasons.
 I know it’s clichéd, but I legitimately believe that

 information is power.
-I also firmly believe that in Ferguson in
+I also firmly believe that in America in

 2014, a situation like this should not be happening, especially if we’re still